sloppyio/quickstarters/python/README.md

 # Python

-Python hello world example with flask
+Python hello world example with flask <br />
 More information about flask you can find here: http://flask.pocoo.org/

 ## Build and push docker image